HL7/smart-app-launch/input/pages/brands.md

 Brands and Endpoints are compiled together and published in a Brand Bundle.
 See the [Patient-Access Brand Examples](example-brands.html) for complete examples.

-#### Rules And Best Practices For Creating And Using Patient Access Profiles
+#### Rules And Best Practices

+##### Consistent Identifiers for Organizations

+Apps can use a Brand's `Organization.identifier` element to merge content published in multiple sources.
+To facilitate robust matching, EHRs SHALL support customer-supplied identifiers (`system` and `value`).
+It is RECOMMENDED that each Brand include an identifier where `system` is `urn:ietf:rfc: 3986` (meaning the identifier is a URL) and `value` is the HTTPS URL for the Brand's primary web presence, omitting any "www." prefix from the domain and omitting any path component.
+For example, since the main web presence of Boston Children's Hospital is https: //www.childrenshospital.org/, a recommended identifier would be:\n\n  `{"system": "urn:ietf:rfc:3986", "value": "https://childrenshospital.org"}`.

-##### Guidelines For Caching And Managing Cross Origin Resource Sharing (CORS) For FHIR Resources
+##### Managing Cross Origin Resource Sharing (CORS) For FHIR Resources

 Publishers SHALL support [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin) for all GET requests to the artifacts described in this guide.

+##### Caching Brand Bundles

 Publishers SHOULD include a weak `ETag` header in all HTTP responses.
-Clients SHOULD cache responses by ETag and SHOULD consist of an `If-None-Match` header in all requests to avoid re-fetching data that have not changed.
-See <https://www.hl7.org/fhir/http.html> for background.
+Clients SHOULD cache responses by ETag and SHOULD provide an `If-None-Match` header in all requests to avoid re-fetching data that have not changed.
+See <https://www.hl7.org/fhir/http.html#cread> for background.

 ##### Metadata in `.well-known/smart-configuration`

 FHIR servers supporting this IG SHOULD include the following property in the SMART configuration JSON response:

 * `0..1` `patientAccessBrandBundle` URL of a Brand Bundle.
 The Bundle entries include any Brand and "peer endpoints" associated with this FHIR endpoint.
-* `0..1` `patientAccessPrimaryBrandIdentifier`: FHIR Identifier for this server's primary Brand within the Bundle.
+* `0..1` `patientAccessBrandIdentifier`: FHIR Identifier for this server's primary Brand within the Bundle.
 Publishers SHALL populate this property if the referenced Brand Bundle includes more than one Brand.
 When present, this identifier SHALL consist of a `value` and SHOULD have a `system`.

-The Brand Bundle SHALL include a Brand whose `Organization.identifier` matches the primary Brand identifier from SMART configuration JSON.
+The Brand Bundle SHALL include exactly one Brand with an `Organization.identifier` that matches the primary Brand identifier from SMART configuration JSON.

 The Brand Bundle SHOULD include only the Brands and Endpoints associated with the SMART on FHIR server that links to the Bundle.
 However, the Brand Bundle MAY have additional Brands or Endpoints (e.g., supporting a publication pattern where endpoints from a given vendor might point to a comprehensive, centralized vendor-managed list).